wp-plugins/flexytalk-widget/readme.txt

+Free 14 day Trial!
 FlexyTalk currently offers two premium plans, Solo and Teams.
 We tailored the Solo plan for the small business/website owner, that need more professionalism and premium options, but for a small and affordable price.
 Full support, customization/localization, themes and all the bells and whistles for just $3.50 a month!